Ruby on Rails uses transparent URLs by default:

-There’s a much easier way: a gem called Hashid by Justin Cypret.
+To do this, we’ll implement a gem called hashid-rails by Justin Cypret.
 It’s an 80-line wrapper for the Hashids project, and it can do all the work from the model.
 This allows your database to use integers as IDs, but the ID will appear as a hash like x4g59d in the URL.
-It’s lightweight and fast.
 Add it to your Gemfile:

 gem "hashid-rails", "~> 1.0"